Tennessee man dies after shooting, crash involving deputies

 WHITESIDE, Tenn.
-(AP) — Authorities say an East Tennessee man is dead following a shooting and crash that involved deputies.
+(AP) — Authorities say an East Tennessee man is dead after a shooting and crash that involved deputies.

 Tennessee Bureau of Investigation spokeswoman Susan Niland said Marion County deputies responded Tuesday evening after a man called making threats to law enforcement officers.
 When deputies arrived at the scene in Whiteside, Niland says the man drove toward them at a high rate of speed.